SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 - Usability: 20%
 - Cost: 10%

-This refinement comes from our research ehich revealed that performance and usability factors have greater influence on security outcomes than initially estimated, as they directly impact whether users maintain recommended security configurations.
+This refinement comes from our research which revealed that performance and usability factors have greater influence on security outcomes than initially estimated, as they directly impact whether users maintain recommended security configurations.

 ### Team Coordination
 Our project involved a group of four members working across research, analysis, and technical implementation.
 We established an effective coordination system that leveraged several collaborative tools: